lonely7345/Explorer/doc/src/site/sphinx/about.rst

 =====

-   Stratio Notebook is a Interactive Web interpreter  to Stratio Crossdata, Stratio Ingestion, Markdown, Apache Spark, Apache Spark SQL, and Shell based in Apache Zeppelin.
+   Stratio Notebook is an Interactive Web interpreter  to Stratio Crossdata, Stratio Ingestion, Markdown, Apache Spark, Apache Spark SQL, and Shell.

+   Stratio Notebook is based in Apache Zeppelin .

-   With Stratio Notebook you can make a paragraphs that connect with diferents platforms write insructions to the platform and visualize results in your wbe browser.
+   With Stratio Notebook you can make a paragraphs that connect with diferents platforms write insructions to the platform and visualize results in your web browser.